sa6mwa/prokope/README.md

 > the outset, so that the project can be improved rather than
 > autopsied.

 This is a team activity.
-After the exercise, does the team agree the plan (COA from RPM) is good enough to execute on?
-If not, revise the EFO and/or COA and put the revised version through the pre-mortem.
+After the exercise, does any team-member have strong objections against the Course Of Action from the RPM step and can motivate why?
+If yes, revise the EFO and/or COA and put the revised version through the pre-mortem, otherwise you have a plan.

 ### 5. 5PO: Five Paragraph Order